leslie-smith1112/leslie-smith1112/README.md

 Hi, I'm Leslie Smith!

 - ✨ I am a bioinformatician working at the confluence of machine learning and genomics.
-- 🔭 I did my PhD in computer science at the University of Florida, working in the field of computational Biophysics in Graim Lab.
+- 🔭 I did my PhD in computer science at the University of Florida, working in the field of genomics in the Graim Lab.
 - ⚡ My doctoral work centered on developing computational frameworks to integrate large-scale genomic and transcriptomic datasets in order to identify molecular mechanisms underlying complex diseases.
 In particular, my research examined how genetic variability across globally diverse populations contributes to differences in disease prevalence and treatment outcomes.
-By leveraging high-dimensional data, statistical modeling, and network-based approaches, I developed methods to extract biologically meaningful signals from noisy and sparsely sampled datasets.
 - 🌱 I am broadly interested in innovative approaches that harness genomic data to address global challenges in human health, environmental sustainability, and species conservation.
 I am particularly passionate about the study of biodiversity, evolutionary adaptation, and the application of biotechnology to large-scale conservation efforts and hope to focus my work more in these areas in the future.
 - 💬 I'm always happy to collaborate and receive feedback to improve my code.
 If you have difficulty using any of my code please reach out!
 - 📫 How to reach me: leslie.smith1@ufl.edu